SAP-archive/btp-extend-workflow-cai-msteams/Part5-MSAzureBot/README.md

 # Azure Bot

-To be able to use your Conversational AI Bot within MS Teams, you will need a so called Bot Channel registration within Microsoft Azure.
+To be able to use your SAP Conversational AI Bot within MS Teams, you will need a so called Bot Channel registration within Microsoft Azure.
 A channel is a connection between a communication application like MS Teams, Alexa or Slack and the actual bot.
 To create a new Bot Channel in your Azure Active Directory please follow the following steps.

 - 1 Login to your MS Azure account
 - 2 Create an Azure Bot Channel